Where do I go to volunteer?

 I don’t know much about your program.
 What are the details?

 If you like any of the following: cooking, helping people, not wasting food, hanging out with friends, or being part of a greater good, the Campus Kitchen is for you.
 We prepare meals and deliver them to the nearby community.
 Anyone can help.
 If you know how to cook you can teach others if you don’t then we’ll teach you!
 If you have a car, great!
 If not then just ride with us.

 How do I get my group involved with the Campus Kitchen?

 Please tell us before bringing your group out.
 We would love the help but we want to help maximize your impact.
 We can reserve a day for you so everyone has something to do and you can work as a team.
-Oriana Wright is this year’s Volunteer Coordinator, she can directly connect your group with volunteer opportunities with Campus Kitchen.
+Hailey Estes is this year’s Volunteer Coordinator, she can directly connect your group with volunteer opportunities with Campus Kitchen.
 It is important to know in advance that it is difficult for us to accommodate large groups due to our space limitations but we will try our best and if we cannot accommodate you, we will work with you to connect with another partner in the community.
 You can view all of our openings on volunteer hub: http://vhub.at/ckwfu.